What are the Fulfillment Fund's outcomes?

 Can I apply for an internship with the Fulfillment Fund?

-Fulfillment Fund students who are scholarship or stipend recipients, with a sophomore or higher standing in college, with a minimum GPA of a 2.5, can apply for the Fulfillment Fund Internship.
+Fulfillment Fund students who are scholarship or stipend recipients, with a sophomore or higher standing in college and a minimum GPA of a 2.5, can apply for the Fulfillment Fund Internship.
 The cohort is selected each spring semester to prepare for a summer internship placement.
 Companies that are interested in providing summer internships for our college students should contact the department of Counseling and Scholarships.
 An intern request form will need to be completed in order to request a Fulfillment Fund summer intern.